timthepost/Libgrawk/README.md

-The `libgrawk` library is meant to take that code, clean it up a bit and make it re-usable and thread-safe, and implement it into a filtering library that can make the functionality accessible in embedded code, as well as re-produce the functionality of the original executable. `ngrawk` is based on the new code, `grawk` is the self-contained (not concurrent, hacky) implementation that inspired it.
+The `libgrawk` library is meant to take that code, clean it up a bit and make it re-usable and thread-safe, and implement it into a filtering library that can make the functionality accessible in embedded code.

+It then should also be able to re-produce the functionality of the original executable.
+`ngrawk` is based on the new code, `grawk` is the self-contained (not concurrent, hacky) implementation that inspired it.

 ### License: MIT